vimkat/tinyml-2025/README.md

 ![Detailed view on the microcontroller and its components](assets/plane-top.jpg)

 One live test has been conducted to verify the findings from the test data.
-Very unfortunately, we weren't able to take a video during flight since the camera would block part of the pilot's view which has been denied by my flight instructor due to obvious safety reasons.
+Very unfortunately, we weren't able to take a video during flight since the camera would block part of the pilot's view which has been denied by the flight instructor due to obvious safety reasons.
 Holding a camera with one hand whilst flying with the other has also been regarded a bad idea.